A Look At Vijay Singh's Net Worth And Career Highlights

 Answer: Vijay Singh's Hawaii home was worth around USD 23 million when he put it up for sale in 2022.

-Answer: According to reports, Vijay Singh's gross earning per year, including his salary and brand endorsements, amounts to around USD 7 million.
+Answer: According to reports, Vijay Singh's gross earnings per year, including his salary and brand endorsements, amount to USD 7 million.

-Answer: Vijay Singh has won a total of 34 titles on PGA Tours in his professional career.
+Answer: Vijay Singh has won a total of 34 titles on PGA Tours during his professional career.